we45/AppSecEssentials/instructions/README.md

 * In **Select Mode**, choose OWASP ZAP and Close.
 This turns the icon Blue
 * In the Chrome address bar, type "http://localhost:5000"
 * Now, if you go back to the OWASP ZAP Window, it would have started capturing requests and responses from Localhost.

 ### Exercise
-* The objective of this attack is to get an expense approved, even without it being approved by a manager
-* Let's Update an expense.
-* Login with Maya's email and password: `maya.williams@widget.co` and password: `superman123`.
-* In the top bar, you should find "Manage Expenses".
-Click on that.
-* You can add and update or only Update an existing expense, all the while the traffic is captured by OWASP ZAP
 * Once this is done, go to OWASP ZAP and right click on the host in the side bar
 * Select Attack >> Active Scan and select Apply on the Dialog that appears and observe the results